Newsletter Subscribe

 Chicken breast, Chicken thighs, Onions, Potatoes, Carrots, Bell Peppers, Tomato Paste, Ginger and Garlic paste, Oyster sauce, Rice vinegar, Gochuchang, Salt, Soy Sauce.

 Set the temperature to medium-high.
-Next, pour the cooking oil into the pot and place the chicken, skin side down, in the pot.
+Pour the oil into the pot and place the chicken in it, skin-side down.
 Cook the chicken for one minute without stirring.
-By browning the chicken with the skin facing directly on the surface of the pot, you can achieve extra flavour as the chicken fat infuses into the dish.
+Browning the chicken with the skin facing down enhances flavor as the chicken fat infuses the dish.
+Next, reduce the heat to medium-low and add the gochujang, gochugaru, onion, and garlic to the pot.

 Store in the refrigerator for two to four days.
 Most Koreans prefer freshly made food, you can also freeze this recipe for up to three months.
 Simply defrost on the counter-top and reheat on the stove-top.